Miss Congeniality (film): Development

-Ellen DeGeneres claims that the writer was inspired when watching her training to walk in high heels and a dress in preparation for the Emmys.
+Ellen DeGeneres claims that the writer was inspired when watching her training to walk in high heels and a dress in preparation for her role co-hosting the Emmys.
+Although DeGeneres's first time hosting the ceremony on her own was not until November 2001, nearly a year after the film had been released, she did co-host the 46th Primetime Emmy Awards in 1994 alongside Patricia Richardson.

 Casting

-8 actors read for the part of Eric Matthews, including Hugh Jackman.
-Matt Dillon came close getting cast as Eric Matthews, but the part went to Benjamin Bratt.
+Eight actors read for the part of Eric Matthews, including Hugh Jackman.
+Matt Dillon came close to getting cast as Eric Matthews, but the part went to Benjamin Bratt.

 Filming

 The story is set in New York City and San Antonio.
 Scenes showing the exterior of the St. Regis New York, as well as a few street scenes, were shot on location in New York, and Weehawken, New Jersey.
 The Alamo and River Walk scenes were shot on location in San Antonio.
 The majority of the film was shot in Austin, Texas: scenes depicting the interior of the St. Regis were shot in Austin's Driskill Hotel; the pageant scenes were shot at the Bass Concert Hall at the University of Texas at Austin; and scenes depicting the pageant contestants in their hotel rooms were shot in the Omni Austin at South Park.